SteeltoeOSS/Documentation/api/v4/security/jwt-authentication.md

 # Resource Protection using JWT in ASP.NET Core

-This provider lets you control access to REST resources by using JSON Web Tokens (JWT) issued by Cloud Foundry Security services (such as [UAA Server](https://github.com/cloudfoundry/uaa) or [Single-Sign-on for VMware Tanzu](https://docs.vmware.com/en/Single-Sign-On-for-VMware-Tanzu-Application-Service/index.html)) in ASP.NET Core.
+This provider lets you control access to REST resources by using JSON Web Tokens (JWT) issued by Cloud Foundry Security services (such as [UAA Server](https://github.com/cloudfoundry/uaa) or [Single Sign-On for VMware Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/single-sign-on-for-tanzu/1-16/sso-tanzu/index.html)) in ASP.NET Core.

 The [Steeltoe Security samples](https://github.com/SteeltoeOSS/Samples/blob/latest/Security/src/AuthClient/README.md) can help you understand how to use this tool.

-Many resources are available for understanding JWT (for example, see [JWT IO](https://jwt.io/) or [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token)).
+General understanding of JWT is beyond the scope of this document, many other sources exist online (for example, see [Wikipedia](https://en.wikipedia.org/wiki/JSON_Web_Token) or [JWT IO](https://jwt.io/)).

 ## Usage

-This library supplements ASP.NET Security.
+This library supplements ASP.NET Core Security.
 For the documentation from Microsoft, visit [ASP.NET Core Security](https://learn.microsoft.com/aspnet/core/security).

-This package uses JSON Web Tokens (JWT) and builds on JWT Security services provided by ASP.NET Core Security.
-You should take some time to understand both before proceeding to use this provider.
+This package uses JSON Web Tokens (JWT) and builds on the JWT Security services provided by ASP.NET Core Security.
+You should understand both before proceeding to use this provider.

 Steps involved in using this library: